cuijiyao01/docker-k8s-training/docker/Exercise 4 - Dockerfiles Extended.md

 ## Step 8: Run your image

-Run the image im detached mode, create a port forwarding from port 8080 in the container to some port on your host and connect with your webbrowser to it.
+Run the image in detached mode, create a port forwarding from port 8080 in the container to some port on your host and connect with your webbrowser to it.